Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Model

 \subsubsection{Intrinsic galaxy ellipticity}

-We can similarly expand $M_{ij}(\bq)$ perturbatively using a bias expansion.
+We can similarly expand the galaxy shape field $M_{ij}(\bq)$ perturbatively using a bias expansion.
 Following ref.~\cite{Chen24}, this bias expansion can be expressed in terms of the Lagrangian shear tensor $L_{ij} = \del_{i}\Psi_{j}$ (see also refs.~\cite{Vlah20,Taruya21}).
 It will be useful to decompose $M_{ij}$ into its scalar trace and trace- free components: